-Figure 4-1 Operational Environment and Configuration
+Figure 4-1 Operational Environment of the TOE

 Figure 4-1 gives an example environment to handle office documents in general offices where this TOE is assumed to be used.
 The TOE is connected to the LAN and telephone lines.